-NOTA: RCS Console is installed with a separate procedure, on the same server or other remote computer.
-See "RCS Console installation" on page 27
+NOTE: RCS Console will be installed with a separate procedure on either the same server or other remote computer.See "RCS Console installation" on page 27

 Installation requirements

 The following is required before installing RCS server(s):

 - the name or IP address of the server(s) where RCS is to be installed - the license file, found on the USB key supplied in the delivered package or other support if downloaded from Internet. - the USB hardware key, supplied in the package. - for firewall, open the ports for correct service operations.
 See "Ports to be opened on the firewall" on page 16